maingroupchemistry/starter-research-group/content/authors/Phillip_Erdman/_index.md

 ---
 # Display name
-title: Phillip Erdmann, M. Sc.
+title: Philipp Erdmann, M. Sc.

 # Username (this should match the folder name)
 authors: